rustamlatypov/bachelor-thesis/README.md

 ## Remarks
 The final results, error analysis, and convergence are not recorded as in, but can rather be derived from the core code with minimal effort.
-The code contains references to the /doc/thesis.pdf.
+The code contains heavy referencing to the /doc/thesis.pdf.

 ## Software prerequisites